-Just outside Amsterdam, the so-called Bethunepolder is polder area that has world’s highest natural discharge or exfiltration of groundwater to the surface.
+Just outside Amsterdam, the so-called Bethunepolder is a polder area that has the world’s highest natural discharge or exfiltration of groundwater to the surface.
 This groundwater is also an important source of drinking water to Amsterdam.
-It was therefore no surprise that as part of reconstruction assessment, the dike around the polder was found to have a structural failure risk due to piping, subsequently leading to a fairly massive civil design of the dike.
-Nectaerra was assigned to make a hydrological assessment of the piping risk and conducted field work to understand soil composition (pulse drilling, soil sampling) and groundwater conditions (piezometers and pumping and infiltration tests).
-Subsequently, hydrogeological analysis and modelling provided the input on which the dike was approved on mechanism piping.
+It was, therefore, no surprise that as part of the reconstruction assessment, the dike around the polder was found to have a structural failure risk due to piping, subsequently leading to a fairly massive civil design of the dike.
+Nectaerra was assigned to make a hydrological assessment of the piping risk and conducted fieldwork to understand soil composition (pulse drilling, soil sampling) and groundwater conditions (piezometers and pumping and infiltration tests).
+Subsequently, hydrogeological analysis and modeling provided the input on which the dike was approved on mechanism piping.